BeissingerLab/BeissingerLab.github.io/Pictures.md

 ## Experimental Evolution
 This is generation 0 of our experimental evolution study.
 We are performing selection for tall and short plants in four replicated populations (two in each direction).
-Selection is being performed on a "Shoepeg" landrace of maize collected from Southern Missouri in the 1960's.
+Selection is being performed on a "Shoepeg" maize landrace collected from Southern Missouri in the 1960's.

 <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br> <br>